Latest posts by the anesthesia consultant (see all)

 Richard J. Novak, M.D.

-Adjunct Clinical Associate Professor of Anesthesia, Stanford University School of Medicine
+Adjunct Clinical Professor of Anesthesia, Stanford University School of Medicine

 Joseph Roberson, M.D.